vectary/vectary.github.io/viewer-api/methods.md

 ```

 ### getHitObjects()
-Gives list of objects mouse is hovering over
+Returns array of objects that mouse is hovering over.
 - Input: None
 - Returns: Promise<SceneObject[]>